The Kelpie, Dingo, and Other Native Dog Breeds of Australia

 It is still illegal to keep dingoes in some Australian states, however, since sheep producers are worried that they will come back to areas in which they have been exterminated.

 Dingoes can be housebroken but still should have an enclosure for use during the breeding season.
-Just like other dogs, they have a sensitive socialization period and if not handled when young will probably stay shy and wild.
+Just like other dogs, they have a sensitive socialization period.
+If they are not handled well when young, they will probably stay shy and wild.

 Dingoes have health problems like heartworm and distemper, similar to other dogs.
 They have few inherited diseases, however, so if they are not injured they have an average lifespan of 12 to 14 years.